pypyr/docs/content/docs/steps/fileformatyaml.md

         paths and globs.
       - Each path can be a glob, a relative or absolute path.
     - `out` (optional)
       - Write output file to here.
 Will create directories in path if these do not exist already.
+      - `out` is optional.
+If not specified, will edit the `in` files in-place.
+      - If in-path refers to >1 file (e.g it's a glob or list), out path can only be a directory - it doesn't make sense to write >1 file to the same single file output (this is not an appender.)
+      - To ensure out path means a directory and not a file, be sure to have the os' path separator at the end (`/` on a sensible filesystem).
+      - If you specify an `out` directory without a file-name, out files will have the same name they had in `in`.

 See [file format settings]({{< ref "fileformat#file-format-settings" >}}) for more examples on in/out path handling - the same processing rules apply.